timeitel/travel_app/README.md

 # Travel App

-Mobile app to demonstrate and practice Flutter with a Firebase backend.
+Mobile app with a Firebase backend.